 There are several dual diagnosis treatment programs available today.
 These programs offer a wide variety of recovery and rehabilitation services that can ensure that you are able to overcome your addiction and all other co-occurring behavioral and mental health disorders.

 Through such treatment, you will be able to understand the interaction between these disorders as well as how they can cause and continue aggravating each other unless you get them managed.

 While enrolled in a dual diagnosis treatment program, you will be able to manage these disorders simultaneously - to ensure that you are able to get started on the road to full recovery.

-Wounded Healer DBA My Friends House Family Csl Servs is a facility in Woodbury Heights, NJ providing services in and around Gloucester County.
+Wounded Healer DBA My Friends House Family Csl Servs is a rehab center providing services in and around Gloucester County.

 They provide a wide range of services, settings and treatment approaches such as:Mix Of Mental Health And Substance Abuse, Intensive Outpatient Treatment, Matrix Model.